ahp-aig/yolo_for_endometrial_cytology/README.md

 ## Installation
-First, install Anaconda from the official [Anaconda Website](https://www.anaconda.com/).
+First, install Anaconda (version 2022.10) from the official [Anaconda Website](https://www.anaconda.com/).
 Then, set up your environment using the following commands:

 ```bash
 conda create -n yolov5x python=3.10.9